graik/biskit/README.txt

 * Biskit.Mod blast searches adapted to recent BioPython / NCBItools versions

-* Biskit.Mod.SequenceSearcher can now fetch fasta records from NCBI website (this allows to run homology modeling without a local database installation but isn't yet passed through as an option to the end-user scripts)
+* Biskit.Mod.SequenceSearcher can now fetch fasta records from NCBI website This allows to run homology modeling without a local database installation but isn't yet passed through as an option to the end-user scripts.

+* Removed the warning message for when biggles or PVM are not installed; Errors will instead be raised when these modules are needed.

 ... and many fixes for old bugs without, hopefully, introducing too many new ones.